TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 4/Lamentations 4.18.md

 ---

-They hunt our steps, so that we cannot go in our streets: Our end is near, our days are fulfilled; for our end is come.
+They hunt our steps, so that we can't go in our streets: Our end is near, our days are fulfilled; for our end is come.